 Cleaning and storage

-It may also suggest you remove the fuel cell when/if possible and storing in a place that will stay below certain temperature.
-Each torch manufacture will have their own recommendation but it is usually around 100 degrees fahrenheit.
+It may also suggest you remove the fuel cell when/if possible and storing in a place that will stay below a certain temperature.
+Each torch manufacturer will have their own recommendation but it is usually around 100 degrees Fahrenheit.
 This will minimize the risks of ignition or explosion while in storage.